grafana/writers-toolkit/docs/sources/write/markdown-guide/index.md

 Separate the table heading row from the data with a line of columns where each cell is a series of dashes (`-`) separated by another pipe characters.
 Finally construct a series of table data rows by separating the cell data with pipe characters.

+Don't use `<br>` elements to create paragraphs.
+Instead, use `<p>` elements.

+For style guidance regarding tables, refer to the [Google Developer documentation style guide](https://developers.google.com/style/tables).

 ### Example

 ```markdown